-There is around 85 Bench Chairs in England and Wales.
-Bench Chairs are elected annually by all the magistrates on their bench, and serve for a maximum of three consecutive years.
+There are around 85 Bench Chairs in England and Wales.
+Bench Chairs are elected annually by all the magistrates on their bench, and serve for a maximum of 3 consecutive years.

-A Bench Chair will often, but not always, take the chair role in court: on other occasions, they will sit as a winger.
+A Bench Chair will often, but not always, take the role of presiding justice in court: on other occasions, they will sit as a winger.

 Other judicial business

 Bench Chair act as ambassadors for their Bench at judicial and civic events.
-They are responsible for maintaining effective relationships with members of all the agencies who support their local justice area, such as Justices’ Issue Groups, the Area Judicial Forum and the Advisory Committee.
-They also have a commitment to carrying forward the views of their magistrates at these groups, and in any contact they may have with Her Majesty’s Courts and Tribunals Service, the Senior Presiding Judge, and other senior judiciary.
+They are responsible for maintaining effective relationships with members of all the agencies who support their local justice area, such as the Advisory Committee.

 The Bench Chair is responsible for keeping the magistrates of their Bench informed on current changes to the justice system, changes to the way that the court operates, maintaining standards and dealing with pastoral matters.
 They also are consulted on the potential transfer of magistrates to another Bench.